10 of the World's Most Entertaining New Year's Customs

 8. ECUADOR // BURNING EFFIGIES

 Ecuador literally lights up on New Year’s Eve.
 Locals make large, paper-filled effigies that can resemble anyone from beloved pop culture figures like Homer Simpson to maligned politicians, and they set them on fire when the clock strikes midnight.
-As the tale goes, this burning ritual lets Ecuadorians forget the past and focus on a good New Year.
+As the tale goes, this burning ritual lets Ecuadorians forget the past and focus on a fresh start.

 9. AUSTRALIA // SYDNEY FIREWORKS DISPLAY